Landels-Hill Big Creek Reserve: History

+Environment

 Topography

 Running through the Landels-Hill Big Creek Reserve are the Santa Lucia Mountains.
 This mountain range is predominantly made up of granite and metamorphic rock which provide for steeply sloping cliff faces, and rough ridges throughout the area.

 Geology

 The geology of the Landels-Hill Big Creek Reserve is unique.
 There are depositions of sea floor deposits from the Cretaceous age, as well as Franciscan Complex, a medley of rock scraped off the oceanic crust as the Pacific Plate subducts beneath the North American Plate.
 In the midst of this, there is also a Granitoid Salinia.
 This Salinia is thought to have originated in the Southern Sierra Nevada range some 100 million years ago, and then was displaced to its present position by a series of thrust and strike-slip faults.
 The geology of this region has proved vastly important in determining the geologic history of California, and the nature of the contact between the Pacific and North American tectonic plates.